 Applied Faculty, Piano

 Daniel Barber is a native Clevelander, and a graduate of University School.
 He took piano lessons at the Cleveland Music School Settlement where he studied with Andrius Kuprevicius.
 He holds a bachelor of music degree from Oberlin College Conservatory of Music, and master and doctor of music degrees from Indiana University.
 He has studied with Beryl Ladd, Joseph Schwartz, Jack Radunsky, Gyorgy Sebok, Enrica Cavallo Gulli and Jorge Bolet.
 For two years, 1975-77, he was assistant to Jorge Bolet at Indiana University.

 In 1995 Dr. Barber began studying organ with Daniel Hathaway at Cleveland’s Trinity Cathedral.
-He plays keyboards for the Akron Symphony, and serves as organist at First Congregational Church of Twinsburg.
+He plays adjunct keyboards for the Akron Symphony, and serves as organist at Prince of Peace Lutheran Church of Medina and St. Sebastian Catholic Church in Akron, where he plays the Extraordinary Form Latin Mass.
 Dr. Barber is the author of an article published in the Garland Encyclopedia of Keyboard Music entitled “World War II and the American Piano Builders.”
 He has also written Piano Playing: A Comprehensive Course for the Beginning to Intermediate Level Piano Student.

 Dr. and Mrs. Barber live in Cuyahoga Falls, Ohio.
 They have three children.
 In his spare time, Dr. Barber enjoys gardening and athletics.
 You may follow his concert schedule by checking DanielRBarber at twitter.com.

 Start date 09/16/1991